patroytall/patrick-roy-me/src/about/index.md

 # About

 25 years of fun writing code.
-See also [LinkedIn](https://www.linkedin.com/in/patrick-roy-0ba24973/).
+See also [LinkedIn](https://www.linkedin.com/in/patrick-roy-0ba24973/) and [GitHub](https://github.com/patroytall).

 Committed technical leader with broad enterprise software development experience from roles in architecture, management, operations, performance, and security.
 I currently work for Québecor Média as an enterprise backend architect.
 Recent applications deployed to market: